antoniodegou/web-portfolio-mod1/README.md

 The portfolio is a one-page design and separates all the information into sections.
 The aesthetics are based on business cards with round corners, shadows and organised information by columns.
-The design is bold with a friendly side, the data is clear, and through Modals, more information and be unfolded.
+The design is bold with a friendly side; the data is precise, and through Modals, more information and be unfolded.

 ### Colours